 The size of dendrimers is measured using dynamic light scattering.

-The size of liposomes is measured using dynamic light scattering and laser diffraction.
+The size of liposomes is measured using dynamic light scattering.

 Viruses & Virus-Like Particles